 The biggest companies of Great Romania were listed on the Certificates, Shares and Exchange Market.
 60-year mortgages and commercial certificates were also traded.
 The total value of transactions on the Bucharest stock exchange exceeded 10.5 percent of GDP in 1926.
-That’s a huge percentage compared to the one today.

 The general public knows next to nothing about Romania’s inter-war economic history: the most important companies, their turnovers, how many were listed on the stock exchange, how many banks there were, the infrastructure we had, or the names of entrepreneurs.
 And a people that doesn’t know its history is like a child that doesn’t know his parents, as Nicolae Iorga used to say.